w-yeehong/tp/docs/DeveloperGuide.md

 #### 4.1.1 Overview

-#### Design of Patient
+#### 4.1.2 Implementation of Patient
-A `Patient` object in Covigent contains the following attributes, which is also reflected in Figure xx:
+A `Patient` object in Covigent contains the following attributes, which is also reflected in Figure 15:
 1. Name
-2. Temperature
+1. Temperature
-3. PeriodOfStay
+1. PeriodOfStay
-4. Age
+1. Age
-5. Phone
+1. Phone
-6. Comment
+1. Comment

   <p align="center">
       <img src="images/dg/PatientClassDiagram.png">